Russia-Ukraine war: List of key events, day 1,331

 - The European Commission has proposed four flagship European defence projects, including a counter-drone system and a plan to fortify the eastern border, as part of a drive to get the continent ready to defend itself by 2030.

-- The proposals, in a defence policy “roadmap”, reflect fears fuelled by the war in Ukraine that Russia may attack an EU member in the coming years, and calls by President Trump for Europe to do more for its own security.
+- The proposals, in a defence policy “roadmap”, reflect fears fuelled by the war in Ukraine that Russia may attack a European Union member in the coming years, and calls by President Trump for Europe to do more for its own security.

 Sanctions

 - Britain has targeted Russia’s two largest oil companies, Lukoil and Rosneft, and 44 shadow fleet tankers in what it described as a new bid to tighten energy sanctions and choke off Kremlin revenues.
 Lukoil and Rosneft were designated under Britain’s Russia sanctions laws for their role in supporting the Russian government.
-They are subject to an asset freeze, director disqualification, transport restrictions, and a ban on British trust services.
+They are subject to an asset freeze, director disqualification, transport restrictions and a ban on British trust services.

-- German Chancellor Friedrich Merz said he would call for the European Union to use Russian assets frozen in the West to provide a large loan to Ukraine to finance its war effort at the upcoming EU summit on October 23.
+- German Chancellor Friedrich Merz said he would call for the EU to use Russian assets frozen in the West to provide a large loan to Ukraine to finance its war effort at the upcoming EU summit on October 23.

 - Canada and Britain have expressed interest in working on the EU idea of a reparations loan for Ukraine based on immobilised Russian assets, European Economic Commissioner Valdis Dombrovskis told the Reuters news agency on the sidelines of the International Monetary Fund meetings in Washington.

-- Dombrovskis said he presented the idea of the EU loan, which could be up to 185bn euros ($216.5bn) over two years, to G7 finance ministers.
+- Dombrovskis said he presented the idea of the EU loan, which could be up to 185 billion euros ($216.5bn) over two years, to G7 finance ministers.

 Advertisement